dAppBridge/dAppBridge-Client/README.md

 ## How it works

-Simply add the correct client import to your contract (Depending on whether you are testing on the Rinkeby testnet or ready to go for full production):
+Simply add the correct client import to your contract (Depending on whether you are testing on the Kovan testnet or ready to go for full production):

-**Testnet (Rinkeby)**
+**Testnet (Kovan)**
 ```
-import "github.com/dAppBridge/dAppBridge-Client/dAppBridge-Client_Rinkeby.sol";
+import "github.com/dAppBridge/dAppBridge-Client/dAppBridge-Client_Kovan.sol";
 ```
 **Production**
 ```